joachimbrand/Rimu.jl/docs/src/addresses.md

 The atomic addresses, [`BoseFS`](@ref) and [`FermiFS`](@ref), are implemented as either bitstrings or sorted lists of particles.
 Using these approaches over an occupation number representation makes the addresses much more space-efficient.

+Therewhile [`OccupationNumberFS`](@ref) internally uses the occupation number representation, which allows it to handle excitation operations that change the particle number.
+This is fast but requires more storage space.

 ### Internal APIs